KernelSHAP-IQ: Weighted Least-Square Optimization for Shapley Interactions: Weighted Least Square Optimization for Shapley Interactions

 While higher-order estimates do not converge to SII, inconsistent KernelSHAP-IQ surprisingly yields high-quality estimations in low-budget settings.
 Utilizing our novel representations we formalize (consistent) KernelSHAP-IQ, which yields SOTA approximation \emph{and} converges to SII.

 \textbf{KernelSHAP-IQ.} We now introduce KernelSHAP-IQ based on the novel representation in \cref{thm_kernel_sii}, which ensures that KernelSHAP-IQ converges to SII for $k=2$.
 Further, with Conjecture~\ref{conj_sii}, KernelSHAP-IQ can be extended to $k>2$, where we empirically validate its convergence.
-KernelSHAP-IQ iteratively constructs $\hat\nu_\ell$ for $\ell=1,\dots,k$.
-Starting from $\ell=1$, where KernelSHAP-IQ reduces to KernelSHAP, we estimate $\hat\phi^{\text{SII}}_\ell$ and compute the residuals $\hat{\mathbf{y}}_{\ell+1} := \hat{\mathbf{y}}_{\ell} - \mathbf{X}_\ell \cdot \hat\phi^{\text{SII}}_\ell$ for the next iteration.
-At each step, we adjust $\mu_\ell$ by $w_T$, which accounts for the sampling probabilities $p^*(T)$ and the number of Monte Carlo samples.
+KernelSHAP-IQ once samples subsets given the sampling weights $q$, where the weights $w$ account for the sampling probabilities and the number of Monte Carlo samples (line~1).
 As a default, we propose the KernelSHAP weights for sampling, i.e $p(T) \propto \mu_1(t)$, and apply the \emph{border-trick} \cite{Fumagalli.2023}.
-For further details, we refer to \cref{appx_sec_sampling}.
+For further details regarding the sampling and the weights $w$, we refer to \cref{appx_sec_sampling}.
+The game is then evaluated on all sampled subsets, stored in $\hat{\mathbf{y}}_1$, which determines the computational complexity (line~2).
+Then, $\hat\nu_\ell$ is iteratively constructed for $\ell=1,\dots,k$ by computing the SII estimates (line~3-19).
+Starting from $\ell=1$, where KernelSHAP-IQ reduces to KernelSHAP, $\hat\phi_\ell$ is estimated and the residual $\hat{\mathbf{y}}_{\ell+1} := \hat{\mathbf{y}}_{\ell} - \mathbf{X}_\ell \cdot \hat\phi_\ell$ is computed for the next iteration (line~18).
 We repeat this process until $\ell=k$, summarized in \cref{alg_kernelshap_iq}.
-Lastly, the SII estimates are aggregated via the non-recursive formula (cf. \cref{appx_sec_ksii_weights}) to $k$-SII values, and used for final interpretation.
+At each step, we set the matrices for the WLS problem (line~4-7).
+The coefficient matrix $\hat{\mathbf{X}}_\ell$ is set for every sampled subset and every interaction of the current order $\ell$ (line~5).
+The diagonal weight matrix $\hat{\mathbf{W}}^*_\ell$ is set for every sampled subset, and contains $\mu_\ell$ adjusted by $w_T$, which accounts for the sampling probabilities $p^*(T)$ and the number of Monte Carlo samples (line~6).
+If $\ell \leq 2$, then the WLS problem is solved directly with $\hat{\mathbf{X}}_\ell,\hat{\mathbf{y}}_\ell$, and $\hat{\mathbf{W}}^*_\ell$ (line~9).
+If $\ell > 2$, then Conjecture~\ref{conj_sii} applies, and the WLS problem is split by $\mathcal{T}_\ell$ (line~11-15).
+For every sampled subset and every interaction of the current order $\ell$, the SII weights are assigned to $\mathbf{Q}_{\ell}$ (line~12), and the residuals $\hat{\mathbf{y}}_{\ell}$ are split by $\mathcal{T}_k$ into $\hat{\mathbf{y}}^+_{\ell}$ (line~13) and $\hat{\mathbf{y}}^-_{\ell}$ (line~14).
+The SII estimates $\hat\phi_\ell$ are then computed with the SII weights $\mathbf{Q}_\ell$ for $\hat{\mathbf{y}}_\ell^-$ and by solving the WLS problem with $\hat{\mathbf{X}}_\ell,\hat{\mathbf{y}}^+_\ell$ and $\hat{\mathbf{W}}^*_\ell$ (line~16).
+After reaching $\ell=k$, the SII estimates are aggregated via the non-recursive formula (cf. \cref{appx_sec_ksii_weights}) to $k$-SII values, and used for final interpretation (line 20-21).